 Obviously, hybridization efforts did not stop with these results.
 Many more hybrids between species have been achieved since this data was gathered.

 In particular, one suspects that diligent and tireless work would convert all the blank spaces in this table to s.
-Mauro Peixoto and others have obtained crosses between distant branches of the Sinningieae tribe, including some Paliavana x Sinningia hybrids.
+Mauro Peixoto and others have obtained crosses between distant branches of the sinningia clan, including some Paliavana x Sinningia hybrids.
 Everything suggests that